recursedev54/Mirror-Three/README.md

-Make A folder called Mirror Three Host_1 and put all these in it.
+Make A folder called Mirror Three Host_1 and put all these in it. n\
+1 n\
 Then Clone Mirror Three by downloading the zip named Mirror Three Hostz.zip.
+2
 Next, decompress the files and start using them. you can use the corpus' as external HHD's for each plug depth.
+3
 This will sound less esoteric later...
+5
-After you have this setup, locate the file you created '''YourComputerPathFrom~C:To~end:'''/Mirror Three Host_1\Found New Depths!
+After you have this setup, locate the file you created
+'''YourComputerPathFrom~C:To~end:'''/Mirror Three Host_1\Found New Depths!
 Mirror Four!\Daemon
+6
-Once you found the Daemon Folder you should see 6 layers of python files Layer 0 32x32 black box Host Shell Script (build .py in ide to Plug Depth) Layer 1 32x32 black box Host Shell (build .py in ide to Plug Depth) Layer 2 32x32 black box Host (build .py in ide to Plug Depth)
+Once you found the Daemon Folder you should see 6 layers of python files 4
+Layer 0 32x32 black box Host Shell Script (build .py in ide to Plug Depth) Layer 1 32x32 black box Host Shell (build .py in ide to Plug Depth) Layer 2 32x32 black box Host (build .py in ide to Plug Depth)